gumaerc-testorg/res-tll-008-fall-2022/content/pages/inequality-justice-human-rights.md

 An exercise in developing a code of conduct for a team-based course in Github-hosted project repositories.

 - *Associated case study:* Dunbar-Hester, C. (2021).
 "Hacking Technology, Hacking Communities: Codes of Conduct and Community Standards in Open Source."
-MIT Case Studies in Social and Ethical Responsibilities of Computing, (Summer 2021). [https://doi.org/10.21428/2c646de5.07bc6308](https://doi.org/10.21428/2c646de5.07bc6308)
+MIT Case Studies in Social and Ethical Responsibilities of Computing, (Summer 2021). {{% resource_link "11913176-324f-4835-ba7b-e88cd7b3c337" "https://doi.org/10.21428/2c646de5.07bc6308" %}}